-Many tire warranties do not cover things like wheel alignment and rim replacement, so it's important to check for exclusions within the policy.
+Many tire warranties do not cover things like wheel alignment and wheel replacement, so it's important to check for exclusions within the policy.
 Then, consider the need and purpose of the type of tires you purchase.
-Keep in mind that tires sold with mileage warranties are made with harder materials to extend tire life.
+Keep in mind that tires sold with mileage warranties are made with sturdier materials to extend tire life.
 However, most winter tires do not come with mileage warranties, as these tires are often made of materials for better traction — not mileage.

 Is tire insurance worth it?

-Car insurance is often not the best way to cover tire damage, but tire warranties can often be used in place of insurance for certain types of damage.
+Car insurance is often not the best way to cover tire damage, but tire warranties can be used in place of insurance for certain types of damage.
 In expensive cases in which there is significant damage to the car beyond just the tires, auto insurance will cover the cost of all the damage, minus your deductible.

 For some, purchasing a tire warranty is a good investment, especially if it comes with road-hazard protection.
 Consider your location and whether the roads are well-maintained where you live, as road hazards will cause your tires to wear down quickly.
 Take advantage of the fact that many tire manufacturers offer lifetime warranties on certain tires for better protection.
 Many tire retailers also offer free road-hazard protection.

 However, some drivers do not want to insure something they can afford to replace on their own.
 Compare the cost of insurance against the cost of a new tire.
-Regardless of what you decide, it's wise to have a roadside assistance service to help you in the event of a flat or otherwise damaged tire.
+Regardless of what you decide, it's smart to have a roadside assistance service to help you in the event of a flat or otherwise damaged tire.